amalmathew5554/IPL-EDA_2008-2024/README.md

 The cleaned dataset used in this notebook is `ipl_cleaned.csv`.

 # Tools & Libraries
-- Python (Pandas, NumPy)
+- Python (Pandas, NumPy) for data cleaning and pre processing
-- Matplotlib, Seaborn
+- Matplotlib, Seaborn for visualizations
-- Jupyter Notebook
+- Jupyter Notebook for analysis and reporting

 # Key Visualizations
 - Matches played per season